How Amazon and Spotify Used Scrum to Change How They Work | ALC Training News

 Amazon and Spotify are two market leaders known for their dynamism and technological know-how.
-How they have used scrum can be instructive for other organisations seeking to adopt agile practices.
+In this Scrum case study, we’ll analyse how their approach to agile working improved the way they work and how this can be instructive for other organisations seeking to adopt agile practices.

-Amazon, which has plans to open its first major warehouse in Australia, has long been using scrum in its work practices.
+Amazon, which has opened several warehouses in Australia, has long been using Scrum in its work practices.
 Since 1999, the company has been using agile practices for managing its employees.

 Scrum implementation happened from the ground-level up at Amazon.
 No timelines or mandates were used.
 It didn’t start with management-level decisions and prescriptive plans for adoption.

-Rapid removal of roadblocks is also key to Spotify’s successful adoption of scrum.
+A rapid removal of roadblocks is also key to Spotify’s successful adoption of Scrum.
 Spotify makes it a priority to deal with roadblocks and issues as soon as they arise, and does so by constantly monitoring possible impediments and eliminating them before they turn into issues.
-This allows their teams to move rapidly to achieve goals and scale up.
+This allows their teams to move rapidly to achieve goals and scale-up.

-What you can learn from Amazon and Spotify
+What you can learn from Amazon and Spotify’s Agile project management

-However, the two businesses are similar in how they the process.
+However, the two businesses are similar in how they use the process.
 Scrum is used in order to allow teams to be autonomous and self-directing.
 Spotify’s approach allows them to emphasise autonomous and discrete teams that work separately from others.
-Amazon’s use of scrum is focused on long-term, stable teams.
+Amazon’s use of Scrum is focused on long-term, stable teams.